csernazs/misc/docs/python_programming_guide.md

 ## Handling current time

-When current time is queried, this should be taken very carefully to not query it again within the code segment you want to keep in sync, it is sometimes the whole app.
+When current time is queried, this should be taken very carefully to not query it again within the code segment you want to keep the time freezed.
+This code segment is sometimes the whole app.

-The reason for this is the time passes between the calls and if you check the date in the first call to be Sunday but the additional code also checks it (for whatever reason) then it can be Monday for the next call and if you want to behave consistently then you need to "stop" the time for this case.
+The reason for this is the fact that time passes between the calls and if you check the date in the first call to be Sunday but the additional code also checks it (for whatever reason) then it can be Monday for the next call and if you want to behave consistently then you need to "stop" the time for this case.

+Also, if you work with local time or utc, this can go backward and could end up in surprising results having negative elapsed time.

-In the library code, it is good to accept it as a parameter from the outside (see the hexagon pattern I described above), this helps testing a lot also, as code which is tested will be run in a well defined environment and won't be subject to the actual date or time.
+In the library code, it is good to accept the current time as a parameter from the outside (see the hexagon pattern I described above), this helps testing a lot, as code which is tested will be run in a well defined environment and won't be subject to the actual date or time.

 It should be never assumed that between two `datetime.now()` calls there's so little time that going from one day to the next one impossible.